nlp-course/data/requirements/README.md

 ## Prerequisites

-Throughout this course, we assume everyone is using `Python 3.8.3`.
-We will create a virtual environment for this course.
-In our provided Makefile we use `pyenv` and `virtualenv` for this purpose:
+Throughout this course, we will use `Python 3.8.3`.
+To not mess up with your other Python environments, we will create a virtual environment for this course.
+In our provided Makefile we use `pyenv` and `virtualenv` for this purpose, although Anaconda can do the same thing:

 ```
 make requisites